skolbot.AI Chatbot for Schools

 What worked well

-• In-conversation open day registration tripled the registration rate compared to the standard form.
-The mechanism is simple: when the chatbot detects visit intent ("Can I visit the campus?", "When is the next open day?"), it offers registration within the same conversation thread.
+• In-conversation open house registration tripled the registration rate compared to the standard form.
+The mechanism is simple: when the chatbot detects visit intent ("Can I visit the campus?", "When is the next open house?"), it offers registration within the same conversation thread.
 No new tab, no form to fill, no friction.

 What to monitor